Analysts Blast Plummeting Twilio Stock After Weak Outlook

 Options traders likely aren't happy with the news, as calls have rarely been more popular.
 This is per TWLO's 10-day call/put volume ratio of 3.40 at the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), which ranks higher than 98% of readings from the past year.

 Should today's negative price action hold, it will mark another rejection at the $100 area for the shares, while the $80 level still sits as a floor.
 What's more, TWLO will once again fall beneath the 70-day moving average, which it toppled this week for the first time since October 2021.
-In the last 12 months, Twilio stock was already down 73.8% before today's dip.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+In the last 12 months, Twilio stock was already down 73.8% before today's dip.